Social distancing may be the recommendation, but social solidarity must be the path forward

 ICU Beds: Data Not Available

-- President Guterres, with unanimous support of parliament, declared a 30-day state of emergency on March 28th, which was renewed for an additional 30 days on April 27th by a vote of 37-23 in parliament, followed by another 30 day extension on May 27th.
-This includes suspension of public transport, closing of the land border with Indonesia, heavy restrictions on incoming travel, restrictions on gatherings of more than 5 people (enforced by police and soldiers) including churches and schools, and requirements on mask use and social distancing in public.
+- President Guterres, with unanimous support of parliament, declared a 30-day state of emergency on March 28th, which was renewed for an additional 30 days on April 27th by a vote of 37-23 in parliament.
+This included suspension of public transport, closing of the land border with Indonesia, heavy restrictions on incoming travel, restrictions on gatherings of more than 5 people (enforced by police and soldiers) including churches and schools, and requirements on mask use and social distancing in public.
+The State of Emergency formally ended on June 26th.

 - The Prime Minister appointed former health minister & prime minister Dr. Rui Aráujo as spokesperson for the TL Government’s Integrated Crisis Management Center (ICMC).
 Dr Rui is one of four individuals authorized by the PM to speak on behalf of the government’s COVID-19 response.

-- The ICMC is posting daily updates on # of suspected, confirmed, and negative cases, as well as # of people currently under mandatory or voluntary quarantine by district.
+- The ICMC posted daily updates on # of suspected, confirmed, and negative cases, as well as # of people currently under mandatory or voluntary quarantine by district.
 You can find the most recent data HERE.
+Since the end of the State of Emergency and with no active COVID-19 cases since mid-May, the ICMC has been formally disbanded.

 - On April 28th, a donation of medical supplies and equipment from the Chinese Government arrived in Timor-Leste.
 Supplies included 42,000 masks, 40,000 KN95 masks, 4400 protective suits, visors and shoe covers, 5000 medical cloves, 80 thermometers, and 90 portable ventilators. * This brought the total number of ventilators available for use in Timor-Leste from 3 to 93.